kubernetes-retired/external-storage/iscsi/targetd/README.md

 ose-node1.cscc openshift_node_labels="{'region': 'primary', 'zone': 'default'}" iscsi_initiator_name=iqn.2003-03.net.deadvax:ose-node1
 ose-node2.cscc openshift_node_labels="{'region': 'primary', 'zone': 'default'}" iscsi_initiator_name=iqn.2003-03.net.deadvax:ose-node2
 ```
+see also the individual roles documentation

 To install iSCSI provisioner using ansible, run the following
 ```
-ansible-playbook -i <your inventory file> ansible/targetd-playbook.yaml ansible-playbook -i <your inventory file> ansible/initiator-playbook.yaml ansible-playbook -i <your inventory file> ansible/provisioner-playbook.yaml
+ansible-playbook -i <your inventory file> ansible/playbook/all.yaml
 ```

 ## on iSCSI authentication

-If you enable iSCSI CHAP-based authentication, the ansible installer will set the target configuration consinstently and also the storage class.
+If you enable iSCSI CHAP-based authentication, the ansible installer will set the target configuration consinstently and also configure the storage class.
-However at provisioning time the provisioner will not setup the set secret.
-Having the permissions to setup secret in any manepsace would make the provisioner too powerful and insecure.
+However at provisioning time the provisioner will not setup the chap secret.
+Having the permissions to setup a secret in any namespace would make the provisioner too powerful and insecure.
-So it is up to the project administrator to setup the secret.
+So, it is up to the project administrator to setup the secret.
-The name of the expected secret will be `<provisioner-name>-chap-secret`
+The name of the expected secret name will be `<provisioner-name>-chap-secret`
+An example of the secret format can be found [here](./openshift/iscsi-chap-secret.yaml)